GaloyMoney/hackathon/README.md

 ## Requesting USD over lightning

-Using the following mutation, you can generate a USD lightning invoice and send it to someone as a payment request:
+Using one of the following mutations, you can generate a USD lightning invoice and send it to someone as a payment request:

+### Create USD lightning invoice

 ```gql
 mutation LnUsdInvoiceCreate($input: LnUsdInvoiceCreateInput!) {